pcalatayud-prog/twitter_auto/README.md

 **Copyright:** Take what is useful, discard what is not, mentioning it is up to you, but it would be appreciated.

 ## Project Description
 This project is an automated Twitter bot that provides stock market updates, including earnings reports, dividends, splits, and market performance metrics.
-The bot operates during market hours and provides specialized reports during weekends.
+As well, errors in production are flagged through a Telegram bot.

 ## Project Structure
 ```